afk-ankit/sparkgap/README.md

 ### Configuration notes

-- FailureThrehold: number of consecutive failures in Closed state before transitioning to Open.
+- FailureThreshold: number of consecutive failures in Closed state before transitioning to Open.
-- RetryDuration: how long the breaker stays Open before moving to Half-Open to probe recovery.
+- RetryInterval: how long the breaker stays Open before moving to Half-Open to probe recovery.
 - In Half-Open, a success closes the circuit and resets the failure counter; a failure re-opens it and schedules another retry window.

 ## Examples